- NURS FPX 6210 Assessment 1 Care Setting Environmental Analysis

 Alignment with Mission and Vision of Care Settings

-Thus, the identified goals must align with the healthcare facility’s mission, vision, and values to ensure that verified objectives are realistic and crucial for the City Hospital’s organisational development and improving the quality and safety of the supplied services.
+Thus, the identified goals must align with the healthcare facility’s mission, vision, and values to ensure that verified objectives are realistic and crucial for the City Hospital’s organizational development and improving the quality and safety of the supplied services.
 The recommended goals to reduce HAIs, increase interpersonal communication with patients, increase drug safety, increase access to care, and reduce readmissions reflect the facility’s mission, vision, and corporate values statement.
-For example, decreasing prescription errors and healthcare-associated infections is linked to patient safety, while increasing patient’s accessibility to availing treatment and communicating with them is related to patient-centred care.
-Low readmissions are also helpful in discharge planning for an organisation’s objectives of improved client status and decreased expenditure on medical costs.
-Suppose that improvements in quality and safe patient outcomes are the aims of City Hospital.
-In that case, the latter must ensure its staffing targets are compatible with its religious beliefs.

 Assumptions

-Achieving the below-outlined goals in satisfying the proposals aimed at improving the quality and safety of a healthcare organisation’s patient care can cause ethical and culturally sensitive movements.
+Achieving the below-outlined goals in satisfying the proposals aimed at improving the quality and safety of a healthcare organization’s patient care can cause ethical and culturally sensitive movements.
 Training, supporting, providing resources, and developing policies for workers can help handle ethical questions better (Hunt et al., 2011).

-The education of health care staff plays a vital role in minimising ORs and enhancing care outcomes, thus holding the care setting accountable as part of its mission towards becoming a premier care facility offering excellent and safe care.
 Adhering to the policies to eradicate HCIs enhances patient safety, increases rural relevancy, and eliminates the gaps in patients’ standard care.
 It complies with the safety- accountability-diversity-and-inclusion plan of the care setting.
 The following is the ValOT Analysis of Care Setting from Section Two – Understanding the Context.

 Strengths:

-• There is a mission, vision, and values according to the hospital’s requirement for a suitable priority and safety plan.
+- There is a mission, vision, and values according to the hospital’s requirement for a suitable priority and safety plan.

-• These strengths can enhance job performance and demonstrate top-notch, safe care delivery and better patient performance.
+- These strengths can enhance job performance and demonstrate top-notch, safe care delivery and better patient performance.

 Weaknesses:

-• Concerns in the hospital, such as a shortage of qualified staff, poor quality of care, and increased prescription errors, resulted in repercussions for the staff during COVID-19.
+- Concerns in the hospital, such as a shortage of qualified staff, poor quality of care, and increased prescription errors, resulted in repercussions for the staff during COVID-19.

-• The findings highlight the following recommendations: Hand hygiene compliance and environmental cleaning in the hospital need to be enhanced to decrease HAIs.
+- The findings highlight the following recommendations: Hand hygiene compliance and environmental cleaning in the hospital need to be enhanced to decrease HAIs.

-• Patient engagement in healthcare settings based on communication between employees and customers can be strengthened to deliver patient-centred care.
+- Patient engagement in healthcare settings based on communication between employees and customers can be strengthened to deliver patient-centred care.

 These drawbacks can lead to the failure to attain the desired quality and safety standards in providing care since quality and skilled staff are cut, workload and frustrations for workers are created, and health-expensive costs are pushed up.